Our knowledge of orthopaedics. Your best health.

 There are several ways TENS is thought to relieve pain:

 Gate Control Theory.
-In order for you to feel pain, the sensation must travel through a "gate" to get to the brain.
-Normally, the pain is allowed to flow freely through the gate because it (pain) is the only sensation trying to get through.
+For you to feel pain, the sensation must travel through a "gate" to get to the brain.
+Normally, the pain is able to flow freely through the gate because it (pain) is the only sensation trying to get through.
 However, if the gate becomes flooded with another type of sensation (in this case, an electric current), the gate will reach capacity and no longer have room for the underlying pain sensation to get through.

 Central Inhibitory Effect.
-TENS may also work by changing the way your brain perceives pain.
+TENS may also work by changing the way your brain perceives (snses) pain.

 TENS might not work as well if your pain is caused by mental or emotional problems.
 It also does not work as well if you suffer from drug addiction.